dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-2 AMD uprof.md

 ### How to configure it {.unlisted .unnumbered}

 On Linux, uProf uses Linux perf for data collection.
 On Windows, uProf uses its own sampling driver that gets installed when you install uProf, no additional configuration is required.
-AMD uProf supports both command-line interface (CLI) and graphical interface (GUI).
+AMD uProf supports both command-line interface (CLI) and graphical interface.
 The CLI interface requires two separate steps---collect and report, similar to Linux perf.

 ### What you can do with it: {.unlisted .unnumbered}